mikerenfro/openhpc-beyond-the-install-guide/ohpc-btig-pearc24.markdown

 ### Where we're going

 1. A login node that's practically identical to a compute node (except for where it needs to be different)
-2. A slightly more secured SMS
+2. A slightly more secured SMS and login node
 3. GPU drivers on the GPU nodes
 4. Using node-local storage for the OS and/or scratch
 5. De-coupling the SMS and the compute nodes (e.g., independent kernel versions)